LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  * start a chain with a vector of three ints and an int
  * apply a function for each element in an index space, that receives the vector and int by reference and modifies the vector
- * specifies the most relaxed execution policy on which we guarantee the invocable to be safe to run
+ * specifies the most relaxed execution policy on which we guarantee the invocable and range access function to be safe to call
  * applies a transform to filter out the int result, demonstrating how indexed_for does not change the structure of the data
  * block for the resulting value and assign vector {13, 14, 15} to `result`